Mixed Games Review

 One interesting point that Jake starts within the video on frequencies deals with opens and how opening many hands in Omaha 8 is generally not a good idea because people are more likely to 3-bet and defend against your opens.

 Against the button raise, this should go up to 95% and basically 99% against the small blind.
-Some hands that serve as a good folding material in multiway pots are hands containing mid to low pairs and gapped hands containing three high and one low card.
+Some hands that serve as good folding material in multiway pots are hands containing mid to low pairs and gapped hands containing three high and one low card.

 omaha hi-lo preflop

 Turning to the small blind, things become somewhat trickier.
-Against a button open, the good strategy suggests playing 40% of the hands with a large percentage of these being 3-bets and only a small percentage of calls.
+Against a button open, the good strategy suggests playing 40% of the hands, with a large percentage of these being 3-bets and only a small percentage of calls.
 Playing against earlier position opens will depend on how loose a player is and what type of a hand you’re holding.
 Usually, hands that tend to do better as flat calls are one-way hands, like 2345, KQJ2, etc.

 Flop Play

 With preflop things out of the way, the series continues with several videos covering flop play.
-The first video covers some general ideas and stats to consider, such as fold to cbet, check-raise, fold to check-raise, etc. In general, in O8, folding frequencies on the flop are significantly lower given that hands usually have solid equity on average and the pot odds are very good.
+The first video covers some general ideas and stats to consider, such as fold to cbet, check-raise, fold to check-raise, etc. In general, in O8, folding frequencies on the flop are significantly lower, given that hands usually have solid equity on average and the pot odds are very good.

 Flop equities run very close, and Jake covers different ranges in different positions at the table, looking at what kind of mathematical edges we’ll be looking at.
 These numbers can be a lot to take in immediately, but they certainly give a good general idea of how different Omaha 8 is in terms of ranges and how edges are fairly smaller.

-Further videos cover different areas of play with regards to flops, such as taking multiway flops and approaching different types of scenarios.
+Further videos cover different areas of play with regard to flops, such as taking multiway flops and approaching different types of scenarios.
 These videos bring quite a few in-play examples, so they bring some of the earlier discussed points home through actual play.

 omaha flop play

 There is a lot of material to cover, and Jake does it in a number of shorter videos, up to 15 minutes or so each, which makes the learning process somewhat easier.
-With so much information to digest, especially for those new to Omaha 8 or any other game covered in the course, having things split into these smaller pieces makes it easier.
+With so much information to digest, especially for those new to Omaha 8 or any other game covered in the course, having things split into smaller pieces makes it easier.

 Turn & River